tommasocarraro/LTNtorch/README.md

 ### Real Logic logical language

-To make this learning possible, LTN uses a differentiable first-order logic language, called Real Logic, which enable the incorporation of data and logic.
+To make this learning possible, LTN uses a differentiable first-order logic language, called Real Logic, which enables the incorporation of data and logic.

 Real Logic defines the concept of `grounding` (different from the grounding of logic), which is a mapping from the logical domain (i.e., constants, variables, and logical symbols)